commfish/seak_seo_dsr/README.md

     1. [`Data_processing/Code/Halibut_harvest_reconstruction.R`]: Code for compiling halibut harvest data and apportion catches to SEO management areas.

     2. [`Data_processing/Code/IPHC_Survey_Expected_Bycatch.R`]: Estimate the expected bycatch from the halibut fishery using the IPHC survey data and historical halibut harvests.
-CAS estimates can be retrieved from INSERT HERE
+CAS estimates of bycatch from the NOAA observer program are stored in [`Data_processing/Data/Harvests/CONF/CAS Yelloweye Rockfish Bycatch in Halibut Fishery 2013-present.csv`] and [`CAS Yelloweye Bycatch with Stat 2013-present.csv`].

 9. **REMA model**: Run the random effects model using the biomass estimates and IPHC cpue estimates [`REMA/Code/REMA_run.R`].
 This is the model used in the 2022 SAFE report.  **Model 22.2** is the current assessment model for the NPFMC as of 2022.
 This code contains multiple rema models, methods for comparisons and figures.